Jump to: Levy FAQs

 Additionally, some Alberta lawyers are indemnified at no charge for pro bono services through approved organizations as set out in Rule 148 of The Rules of the Law Society of Alberta.
 The Rules of the Law Society of Alberta also set out several other exemptions.

 All Subscribers historically shared the burden of incurred losses equally by paying the same levy.
-However, some Subscribers may be subject to special assessments (called “surcharges”) in addition to the base levy due to their individual claims history.
+However, some Subscribers may be subject to special assessments (called “surcharges”) in addition to the base Professional Liability / Negligence levy due to their individual claims history.
 Surcharges are made pursuant to The Rules of the Law Society of Alberta and are set at rates approved by the Board.
 More information on the Enhanced Surcharge Protocol can be found on the Enhanced Surcharge Protocol FAQs.

 Yes.
 Although ALIA does not sell excess coverage (over the mandatory $1 million per occurrence), it recommends that all Subscribers investigate purchasing optional excess coverage for additional protection and periodically review their excess coverage to ensure it is proportionate with the risk and value of transactions undertaken by the Subscriber and their law firm.